pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 In all of what I'm saying, I'm not recommending that we get rid of institutions and publishers.
 We need them, but not as the controllers of what counts as scholarship.
-We need institutions and publishers to act in a supportive role, using Postel's law, taking the archiving approach of LOCKSS and contributing to and enhancing the experience of researchers while they are traveling on their journeys.
+We need institutions and publishers to act in a supportive role, following Postel's law (otherwise known as the [robustness principle]), which is to be conservative in what you do, and be liberal in what you accept from others.
+We need institutions and publishers to take the archiving approach of LOCKSS, contributing to and enhancing the experience of researchers while they are traveling on their journeys.
 As for what counts in the Scholarly Commons, EVERYTHING COUNTS!
 Whatever you build on or produce during your research should be as FAIR as is reasonably possible, whether it is something that another researcher published, or something that was found on some blog post published by some enthusiastic, science-crazed high-school student.

 # A deeper look at persistence